forem/admin-docs/docs/_managing-your-community/organization_pages.md

 ## Deleting an organization

-A user can delete their organization if they:

-- are the only member in the organization
-- are an admin of the organization
-- the organization has no posts
-- and the organization has no credits

 To delete an organization, first make ensure the user is logged in as the admin of the organization they wish to delete.
-Navigate to `/settings/organization` and scroll down to the bottom of the page where it says **Danger Zone** to delete the organization.
-Due to known caching issues organizations may occasionally take a while to delete.
+Navigate to their [User Organization Settings page](https://admin.forem.com/docs/_forem-basics/user-settings/organization-settings) and scroll down to the bottom of the page where it says **Danger Zone** to delete the organization.